EESSI/docs/docs/governance/governance.md

 The Steering Committee is made up of community members with sustained and recognized contributions over time.
 Members take part in the Steering Committee as private individuals (i.e. they do not represent their employer(s)).

-Membership of the Steering Committe can terminate in three ways:
+Membership of the Steering Committee can terminate in three ways:

 - A Member can resign
 - A Member may be voted out.
 In this case, the vote needs to be unanimous between the other Members.